zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

 ## Configuring your Spring Boot based service to onboard with API ML

-To configure a Spring Boot based service, it is useful to first understand how API ML enabled service Spring Boot based configuration relates to configuration using the Plain Java Enabler.
+To configure a Spring Boot based service, it is useful to first understand how the API ML enabled service Spring Boot based configuration relates to configuration using the Plain Java Enabler.

 Spring Boot expects to find the default configuration of an application in an `application.yml` file that is placed on the classpath.
 Typically `application.yml` contains Spring Boot specific properties such as properties that are used to start a web application container including TLS security, different spring configuration profiles definitions, and other properties.
 This `application.yml` must contain the Plain Java Enabler API ML service configuration under the `apiml.service` prefix.
 The API ML configuration under this prefix is necessary to synchronize the configuration of `apiml.service` with the spring `server` configuration.